rasenshuriken12/DSA_Prep_Qns/LeetCode/Arrays/Easy/1_Two_Sum/README.md

 *Steps:*

-1. Sort the array (but need to preserve original indices)
+1. Sort the array (but need to preserve original indices in a list)

 2. Use two pointers: left at start, right at end